phase2/pattern-lab-workshop/problems/more_atoms/problem.md

 ---

+This atom will be named `02-tutorial-image.mustache`

+Make sure to place it in the atoms folder that you created last lesson.

-Follow the naming convention from before (`02-tutorial-image`), but this time our atom will be an image with a height and width of 200px.
+Give it a height and width of 200px.

-Be sure to use the `.mustache` extension!

-The source for our image can just be `/` for now.
+The img src isn't important for the purposes of this lesson, so just set it to `/`